Fire Retardant Varnish

 Thermoguard Fire Varnish 30 & 60 Minute System is a clear intumescent varnish for interior and exterior timber surfaces.
 Each pack contains the correct amount of...

-Envirograf Door Upgrade Varnish System offers a clear varnish solution to upgrade solid wood/timber doors to up to 30 minute fire resistance.
-Created to help...
+Envirograf Door Upgrade Varnish System offers a clear varnish solution to upgrade solid wood/timber doors to up to 30 minutes' fire resistance: Meets...

 Thermoguard Fire Varnish BS Class 1/0 & EN Class B System is a clear fire retardant varnish for interior and exterior timber surfaces.
 ADVANTAGESClear or...